 Hoffman and O'Hare Mystery Series

 The first novel in the Hoffman and O'Hare Mysteries, Abandoned Homes: Vietnam Revenge Murders was awarded first prize in the Mystery/Thriller category in the Maryland Writers Association 2018 novel contest.
 I want to thank the Delaware Press Association for awarding The Billion Dollar Embezzlement Murders third place in the novel category in their 2020 communications contest.
 It's nice to receive recognition from your peers.
 The Counterfeit Drug Murders is the third novel in the series.
+It has been awarded third place in the novel category by the Delaware Press Association in their 2021 Communications Contest.
+Thus, all the novels in the Hoffman and O'Hare Mystery Series have won writing awards.

 The Counterfeit Drug Murders